Mantled guereza: Conservation status

 Because it can live in both dry and gallery forests and move on the ground, the mantled guereza is less threatened than many other colobine species.
 The IUCN lists it as Least Concern because "although locally threatened in parts of its range, this widespread species is not thought to be declining fast enough to place it in a higher category of threat."
 However, some of the subspecies are classified under different categories.
 The Mt Uaraguess guereza, C. g. percivali, is listed as Endangered due to its small range and its risk from hunting, while the Dodinga Hills guereza, C. g. dodingae, the Djaffa Mountains guereza, C. g. gallarum, and the Mau Forest guereza, C. g. matschiei are all listed as Data Deficient.

-The Dodinga Hills guereza hasn't been recorded since the 1960s.
+The Dodinga Hills guereza has not been recorded since the 1960s.
 Unlike most other primate species, the mantled guereza can survive habitat degradation and can even thrive in degraded forests.
 Sometimes, logging may increase the number of preferred food trees for the mantled guereza and it is more abundant in logged areas than unlogged ones.
 However, complete forest clearance causes dramatic declines in numbers.
 In Uganda complete forest clearings caused a decline of 50% over eight years.
 The mantled guereza is also threatened by hunting for meat and its skin.
 Mantled guereza meat sells as bushmeat for $4–9 US.
 The skins have been sold for fashion or in the tourist trade.